 There’s also a long line up of company names that probably took a long time to think up, only for the whole world to pronounce them in a way the original business owners didn’t intend (such as Nutella – which should really be pronounced new-tell-uh; Ikea, that should be Ih-key-yah and Moschino, which should be moss-key-no).

-If you need a little inspiration for your short and snappy, cute and catchy business name, head to our 4 – 5 letter brand name generator.
+If you need a little inspiration for your short and snappy, cute and catchy business name, head to our 4 letter brand names.

-Reasons of choosing a Cute Name for Your Business:
+Reasons for choosing a Cute Name for Your Business:

 - Need to be imaginative as it’s not easy to find the best name which also suitable for the business and yet easy to remember